 Performance

-When determining the cost of ownership of a cleaning system, it is wise to consider the amount of parts processed per time.
-If two systems cost the same and the second unit cleans twice as many parts per hour than the first unit, you would need two units and the actual cost would be twice the cost.
+When determining the cost of ownership of a cleaning system, it is wise to consider the number of parts processed per time.
+If two systems cost the same and the second unit cleans twice as many parts per hour as the first, you would need two units, and the actual cost would be twice the cost of one unit.
 All cleaning systems are not alike.
-When you place parts into an open top degreaser, the vapor collapses and the degreaser needs to wait for the heaters to produce more vapor.
-There is very little cleaning going on during this phase of the cleaning.
-Vacuum vapor degreasers deliver vapor rapidly and flush the parts inside and out within seconds not minutes.
+When you place parts into an open-top degreaser, the vapor collapses, and the degreaser needs to wait for the heaters to produce more vapor.
+There is very little cleaning during this phase.
+Vacuum vapor degreasers deliver vapor rapidly, flushing the parts inside and out within seconds, not minutes.
 The actual vapor cleaning time is reduced dramatically.

-When the parts are done dripping in an open top degreaser, the parts are raised into the dwell area and drying begins.
-The drying time is very long compared to vacuum drying as in our airless systems.
+When the parts have finished dripping in an open-top degreaser, they are raised into the dwell area, and drying begins.
+The drying time is much longer than in our airless systems, which use vacuum drying.
 Operators judge when the parts are dry in the dwell area.
-Our Airles System simply opens the door and is ready for the next parts.
+Our Airless System opens the door and is ready for the next parts.

-If immersion is required, the open top degreaser can operate as fast as an airless system since it takes an operator a minute or two to submerge the part in the sump and transfer it to the vapor state.
+If immersion is required, the open-top degreaser can operate as fast as an airless system since it takes an operator a minute or two to submerge the part in the sump and transfer it to the vapor state.
 The airless system requires a minute or two to transfer liquid in and out of the chamber.
-It is difficult to determine the value of an automated system requiring no operator however the automated airless system would waste no time performing the soak step and for sure would be consistent from cycle to cycle.
+It is difficult to determine the value of an automated system that requires no operator; however, the automated airless system would waste no time on the soak step and would be consistent from cycle to cycle.

-All of the same processes as practiced in an open-top vapor cleaning system can be well used in an airless system.
-Examples would be immersion, sonics, superheat, drying, heated immersion, clean immersion etc. In addition, processes maybe combined in an airless system to produce unique processes.
-For instance, alternating cool spray or vacuum drying cools parts to allow for a second vapor degrease step.
+All the same processes used in an open-top vapor cleaning system can be applied to an airless system.
+Examples include immersion, sonics, superheat, drying, heated immersion, and clean immersion.
+In addition, processes may be combined in an airless system to produce unique processes.
+For instance, alternating cool spray or vacuum drying cools parts, allowing a second vapor degreasing step.

-Completely drying the chamber and parts allow for treatment with a second chemical such as passivation or sterilization.
+Completely drying the chamber and parts allows for treatment with a second chemical, such as passivation or sterilization.

-Typically, a vacuum vapor degreaser can more than double your throughput compared to an equivalent open top degreaser.
-When comparing prices, also include the amount of parts you can get through the unit.
+Typically, a vacuum vapor degreaser can more than double your throughput compared to an equivalent open-top degreaser.
+When comparing prices, also include the number of parts you can get through the unit.
 The actual cost might surprise you.

 As an example, a unit in the field has switched from an OTVD to a VPS Vacuum Cycling Nucleation (VCN) unit.
-When cleaning a large part, the OTVD takes roughly 1 hour to soak and vapor degrease the part.
-More often then not, a second cleaning is required to get the part clean enough to braze the part without problems.
-The VCN unit first vapor degreases for 1 minute, then soaks the part with VCN action for 2 minutes, then cools the part in order to vapor degrease a second time followed by vacuum and heated circulation drying.
+When cleaning a large part, the OTVD takes roughly 1 hour to soak and vapor-degrease it.
+More often than not, a second cleaning is required to get the part clean enough to braze without issues.
+The VCN unit first vapor-degreases for 1 minute, then soaks the part with VCN action for 2 minutes, then cools the part to vapor-degrease a second time, followed by vacuum and heated-circulation drying.
 The cycle is completed in 25 minutes with two parts in the unit.
 This translates into a 4 to 8 times increase in throughput for a VCN unit.
 The unit costs less than $300,000.
 Based on the throughput attained, this translates to a real throughput cost of $38K to $75K.

 See COSTS for the additional savings realized by a vacuum vapor degreaser.
 When considering all the costs, the VCN unit creates significant savings immediately.